MA vs CNA - azschoolofmedicalassistant

 Salary PotentialHigher median salary (~$38,000/year).Lower median salary (~$30,000/year).

-• Greater Variety: MAs have a broader scope of practice, offering more diverse daily tasks.
+• Greater Variety: Medical assistants have a broader scope of practice, performing a diverse range of clinical and administrative tasks daily.

-• Career Advancement: MAs often have more opportunities to grow into advanced roles.
+• Career Advancement: Medical assistants often have more opportunities to advance into specialized or leadership roles within healthcare.

-At AZ School of Medical Assistant, we’ll prepare you for a dynamic and fulfilling career in healthcare.
+At Arizona School of Medical Assistant, we provide comprehensive medical assistant training to prepare you for a dynamic and fulfilling healthcare career in Arizona’s growing medical industry.

 Ready to become a Medical Assistant?
 Join AZ School of Medical Assistant today!